oerg866/win98-quickinstall/README.md

 A: This problem happens when running the script on Windows whilst the script directory is in a share hosted by a WSL session (Windows Subsystem for Linux).
 This causes some incompatibilities.
 Run the script from the WSL Linux shell instead.

-## Q: All the operating system files are un-hidden after installation!
-Why?

-A: You've probably used Linux to do the image creation.
-Linux has no concept of hidden files, therefore this file property cannot be replicated in the images.

 ## Q: I'm getting I/O and read errors, segmentation faults and other weird behavior when installing from CD on an Intel i430 / i440-based system with an Intel 82371SB south bridge (e.g. i440FX)

 A: This problem has been verified by Deksor, Rigo and myself, and is a deeply rooted problem that has existed since at least version 2.4.xx.
 Operating the drives in PIO mode can help.